AdobeDocs/commerce-operations.en/help/operational-playbook/leadership/principles.md

 - Checks that the business case is being adhered to throughout the project
 - Checks that the project remains aligned to the corporate strategy and continues to provide value for money User assurance responsibilities
 - Ensures that the specification of users' needs is accurate, complete and unambiguous
-- Assesses whether the solution will meet users' needs and is progressing towards that target
+- Assesses whether the solution meet users' needs and is progressing towards that target
 - Advises on the impact of potential changes from users' point of view
 - Ensures that quality activities relating to products at all stages has appropriate user representation
 - Ensures that quality control procedures are used correctly to ensure that products meet user requirements